Personal Property for Reuse and Sale

 Government regulations mandate that federal agencies consider acquiring excess personal property first, before purchasing new items.
 Each year, this approach saves the taxpayers hundreds of millions of dollars.

-GSA helps federal agencies dispose of personal property that is excess to their needs.
+GSA helps federal agencies dispose of personal property that is more than they need.
 After internal screening, GSA facilitates the transfer of excess property from one federal agency to another.
 GSA also helps federal agencies find and obtain this property.

 Property acquired from another federal agency does not require payment beyond shipping and transportation costs in most cases.